toni-moreno/syncflux/README.md

  # if some of them is down synflux will retry infinitely each monitor-retry-duration to work.
  monitor-retry-interval = "1m"

+ #
+ # data-chuck-duration
+ #
+ # duration for each small, read  from master -> write to slave, chuck of data
+ # smaller chunks of data will use less memory on the syncflux process
+ # and also less resources on both master and slave databases
+ # greater chunks of data will improve sync speed

+ data-chuck-duration = "60m"

+ #
+ #  max-retention-interval
+ #
+ # for infinite ( or bigger ) retention policies full replication should begin somewhere in the time
+ # this parameter set the max retention.

+ max-retention-interval = "8760h" # 1 year

 # ---- HTTP API SECTION (Only valid on hamonitor action)